Relativistic Collisions & Decays

 Exercises

-7 problemsA pion ( MeV) at rest decays into two photons.
-Find the energy of each photon (in MeV).
+7 problemsWatch a π⁰ at rest decay into two back-to-back photons.
+By momentum conservation, both photons have equal energy.
+Find the energy of each photon (in MeV) when $m_\pi c^2 = 135$ MeV.

 Two protons ( MeV) collide head-on, each with energy MeV.
 Find the CM energy (in GeV).